 Full-text screening is less time-consuming per record but involves more effort per study.
 Retrieving full-text articles, especially older publications or those behind paywalls, can itself take weeks.
 Interlibrary loan requests, contacting authors for unpublished data, and translating non-English papers all add to the timeline.

 Tools like Covidence and Rayyan can accelerate screening by 30 to 50 percent through machine learning-assisted prioritization and streamlined conflict resolution workflows.
 Our team uses validated screening tools with dual-reviewer workflows that significantly compress this phase.
-You can try our free PRISMA flow diagram generator to visualize your screening results.
+You can try our free free prisma flow chart builder tool to visualize your screening results.

 Factors That Determine How Long Your Systematic Review Will Take